 Loss of transmission between the UAV and Remote Controller with the UAV flying back automatically to its home point.

-Electronic Speed Controllers (ESC)
+Camera Drone Electronic Speed Controllers (ESC)

 A massive leap in ESC innovation came on the DJI Inspire 1, which uses new sinusoidal drive ESC to replace the squarer wave drive of traditional ESCs.
 The Inspire 1 goes further by using closed loop torque control and distinct functional redundancy, which adds extra efficiency and reliability to the motors.

-The ESC are inside the main frame of the drone and most drone owners won’t need to do anything with these.
+The ESC is inside the main frame of the drone and most drone owners won’t need to do anything with these.
 However, companies such as DJI, Yuneec and Parrot develop drones which can be customized.
 If you want to customize a drone, then it possible if the manufacturer has Special Development Kit (SDK) for that model.
 With the SDK, then you could re-program the electronic speed controllers and many other drone components.

 Often a standard r/c radio receiver unit.
 The minimum number of channels needed to control a quad is 4, but 5 is usually recommended.
 There are many manufacturers of receivers on the market if you are building your own drone.